White Chickpea Hummus is an appetizing and healthy party dip or spread that can be easily made at home using basic ingredients from the pantry.

 Hummus is indeed a very popular dip that is originated from the Middle Eastern regions.
 It is served as one of their staples and easily available in all the grocery stores.
 Most of the people eat their hummus with pita bread, lavash or use as a spread on sandwiches.

-With the immigrants travelling to the west in 1900’s, what they brought along with them was these valuable and precious recipes like Hummus and Pita, Falafel, kebabs, baklawas to name a few.
-Their recipes were healthy, nutritious and used a lot of pulses, vegetables, olive oil and were filling and tasty as well.
+With the immigrants traveling to the west in the 1900s, what they brought along with them was these valuable and precious recipes like Hummus and Pita, Falafel, kebabs, baklawas to name a few.
+Their recipes were healthy, nutritious, and used a lot of pulses, vegetables, olive oil and were filling and tasty as well.
 Slowly, few of their dishes especially Hummus was adapted, liked, and preferred by so many people that it became very famous.
 And with the hype and the increase in food media Hummus was included as the part of the Restaurant menu almost all over the world.
-In India also it is very easy to find it in the menu in mostly all high end restaurants.
+In India also it is very easy to find it on the menu in mostly all high-end restaurants.

 Important points for preparing Hummus at home:

 - Soak the chickpeas also known as white Chana in India the previous night in hot water for at least 6-7 hours.

 - Boil the chickpeas in pressure pan or cooker on a medium to low flame till 5 whistles.
 Add salt as per your taste in the chickpeas while boiling it.

 - Let the pressure pan cool for 20 minutes till all the heat evaporates.
 Open the whistle and drain all the excess water and keep it separately.